 watch changes throughout the day

-As part of its special service, IWC Schaffhausen enables customers to personalize the Portuguese Sidérale Scafusia wristwatch with countless different combinations of features.
+As part of its special service, IWC Schaffhausen enables customers to personalize the Portugieser Sidérale Scafusia wristwatch with countless different combinations of features.
 Taken together, the choice of materials for the case, the five different colours for the dial, the various colours for the appliqués and straps and the material used for the straps, result in over 200 different design options.
 IWC is only too pleased to honour special requests in the interests of exclusivity.

 The case is made of precious metals such as platinum, 18-carat white gold or 18-carat red gold, while the straps are manufactured from the finest alligator leather or equus-hide.

-The Portuguese Sidérale Scafusia is personally presented to its new owner in a top-quality watch case.
+The Portugieser Sidérale Scafusia is personally presented to its new owner in a top-quality watch case.
 It contains a removable casket, covered in alligator leather, in which the watch can be safely stored.
 Integrated into the case is an automatic winder, which was developed especially for this watch with IWC’s engineers.
 It winds the watch independently once a day via the crown.
 The large celestial chart on the inside of the watch case lid is, like the watch’s own celestial chart, individually calculated.